zakimjz/zakimjz.github.io/pages/courses/datamining/assign3.md

 then center it, followed by extracting the dominant eigenvectors, which will give you the components of the directions in feature space.
 Next you will project and visualize the data.
-To compute the principal components (PCs) of the kernel matrix, you may use the inbuilt numpy function eigh.
+To compute the principal components (PCs) from the kernel matrix, you may use the inbuilt numpy function eigh.

 Using the linear kernel, how many dimensions are required to capture